HedgeTech-MM/HedgeTech-MM.github.io/HTClient Documentation.md

 Purpose: The `stable` script class provides liquidity to the market and narrows the market spread, while matching the price to a desired index.
 Details: It maintains a number of orders on both the buy and sell sides for a currency pair around a given price.
 Such a price is defined by the base value and/or quote value.
 You can define the base value and the quote value to be set values, or use the market price that is reported by CoinGecko.
 Warning: It can place taker orders to match the price to the index value.
 As a result, there are situations in which external orders can be actively filled.
 Please reach out if more information is necessary.
-Use cases: provide liquidity and narrow spread on stablecoin markets that are pegged to a specific value, major pairs on small exchanges that want to reduce adverse arbitrage opportunities, pairs with price dicrepancies for a given token in order to reduce adverse arbitrage opportunities.
+Use cases: provide liquidity and narrow spread on stablecoin markets or tokens that are pegged to a specific value.

 Account(s): main account only.